jose-ithalo/Pokedex/README.md

 # Pokedex

-> This program is a virtual pokedex created for a easy search that by inserting a pokemon's name or a number , will show images and abilities about it.
+> This program is a virtual pokedex created for easy searches and to have fun, that by inserting a pokemon's name or a number , will show images and abilities about it.
 It isn't responsive, developed for desktops and tablets computers, so it's suitable for larger screens.

 ## Tecnologies used: